 This is where a lot of confusion happens.
-You see, weevils can get into your home through entry points the same way as most other common household pests, but that’s actually not the most common way weevils get into your home.
+You see, weevils can get into your home through entry points the same way as most other common household pests, but that’s actually not the most common way.

-Weevils are attracted by fruit and cereal grains, which can result in garden or grove infestation.
-The weevils may begin infesting products that are being harvested on farms or orchards, leaving behind their tiny eggs on the harvested materials.
+These pests are attracted by fruit and cereal grains, which can result in garden or grove infestation.
+Sometimes they begin infesting products that are being harvested on farms or orchards, leaving behind their tiny eggs on the harvested materials.
 From there, they may further infest grain silos or other food storage.

 And this is where the magic happens.
 The eggs may be oviposited into fruits or nuts, or they might be present inside loose grains.
 These contaminated foods are packaged, shipped, and end up in your home complete with the weevils that were hiding inside.